paulfioravanti/paulfioravanti.github.io/README.md

-So, I'm using [Travis CI][] as both a test harness and a deployment pipeline to bypass the limitations of the [Pages gem][], and allow Jekyll to use the latest gems as well as plugins not supported by Github's `safe` mode.
+So, I'm using [Travis CI][] as both a test harness and a deployment pipeline to bypass the limitations of the [Pages gem][], and allow Jekyll to use the latest gems, as well as plugins not supported by Github's `safe` mode.

-See _[Supercharge GitHub Pages with Jekyll and Travis CI][]_ for the guide that I followed and built on to get my Travis-Github Pages pipeline working.
+See my post _[Build a CI/CD pipeline for your Jekyll site][]_ for more information about how to get a Travis-Github Pages test/deploy pipeline working.

 ## License